PortosSatrop/trainmaster/README.md

 ===========
 Web UI to control Marklin tracks or any other brand

+Though its aimed to power tracks or turnouts actually the architecture is valid for any use.
+Of course the graphics would need to be adapted

+Features:
+* Relay control on power line into tracks.
+Circuit must be segmented (isolated) in order for controlling parts of it.
+GND must not be segmented only 3-track (power track).
+* Relay control on lights or any other ON/OFF device.
+* Relay control on turnouts (experimental for the moment).
+TODO 3-turnout challenge

 This application uses python 2 external libs RPi.GPIO and SHIFTPI

 `https://github.com/mignev/shiftpi`